 - Healthy, delicious, home-cooked meals

-- Relaxed environment in a laid-back, comfortable accommodations
+- A relaxed environment in laid-back, comfortable accommodations.

-- Multi-sport elements (optional): trail runs, outdoor lap swimming, yoga and core work, nature walks and horseback riding.
+- Multi-sport elements (optional): trail runs, outdoor lap swimming, yoga, core work, and nature walks.

 - Optional massages with an experienced sports massage therapist